leangjia/blender_docs/manual/animation/armatures/posing/editing/pose_library.rst

 regardless of their selection state.

 Add New
-   Adds a new pose to the active Pose Library with the current pose of the armature.
+   Adds a new pose to the active pose library with the current pose of the armature.
 Add New (Current Frame).
-   Will add a pose to the Pose Library based on the current frame selected in the Timeline.
+   Will add a pose to the pose library based on the current frame selected in the Timeline.
    In contrast to *Add New* and *Replace Existing* which automatically allocate a pose to an action frame.
 Replace Existing
-   Replace an existing pose in the active Pose Library with the current pose of the armature.
+   Replace an existing pose in the active pose library with the current pose of the armature.

 .. _bpy.ops.poselib.pose_rename: